Are you guilty of skipping this appointment for your child?

 In our modern-day society, it’s more common now than ever for children to grow up using technology like smartphones, televisions and tablets.

 Many parents recognize the consequences associated with excessive screen time such as trouble sleeping, a lack of social skills and obesity.
-However, the damaging effects to kids’ eye health are often underestimated.
+However, the damaging effects on kids’ eye health are often underestimated.

 A national poll on children’s health revealed some insight on parents’ understanding of this topic.
 The poll drew results from a sample of about 2,000 parents with children ranging from 3 to 18 years old.
 It found that less than half of them ranked screen time per day as the most common factor.
 Furthermore, it was found that from the parents sampled, one in seven parents admitted their child had not seen an eye doctor or gotten an eye exam in the past two years.

-“Making eye exams part of your child’s routine checkups can help ensure their eyes are developing in a healthy way” says Dr. Veena Gonuguntla, a pediatrician at Aurora Pediatrics in Hartland.
-“Eyesight in children develops rapidly and deserves regular screenings to ensure any necessary treatment is given in a timely manner”.
+“Making eye exams part of your child’s routine checkups can help ensure their eyes are developing in a healthy way,” says Dr. Veena Gonuguntla, a pediatrician at Aurora Pediatrics in Hartland, Wis.
+“Eyesight in children develops rapidly and deserves regular screenings to ensure any necessary treatment is given in a timely manner.”

 It’s important for parents to understand the various possible effects that screen time can have on their child’s eye health, she explains.
 Children who endure too much screen time can develop myopia, also known as nearsightedness.
 They may also experience irritated and dry eyes, blurry vision, eye fatigue and digital eye strain.